AndrewPro/ashutov/content/featured/about.md

 ---
 Hey there!
 Thanks for going to the about page!
 Let me tell you a little about myself.

 Here is a photo of me and Ilya in Shanghai.
-I am I shorter person.
+I am I the shorter person.

 ![Here is a photo of me and Ilya in Shanghai](/posts/MeAndIlyaInShanghai.png)